 The gazebo is also a lovely places to enjoy a glass of local wine, surrounded by the sweet sound of birds and the fresh Michigan Breeze.
 Check out Old Mission Peninsula Wine Trail for more information about our local wineries.

 While we do desperately love our wine, we also have a secret passion for craft beer!
 Luckily for all those non-wine drinkers out there, Traverse City boasts of being one of the biggest craft beer communities in Northern Michigan.
 You will undoubtedly find beers you'll want to drink more than once, and that's why they made the growler.
 Luckily, the Grey Hare Inn is just 10 minutes away from downtown Traverse City and all the beer close by.
 Bring back a growler or two and enjoy them while playing in our bocce ball court!
-We love this directory on all things Microbrewery.

 Well, well, well.
 If there wasn't enough wine and beer to drink here in Traverse City, we've also got you covered on all things cider.
 Some wineries, and most breweries, often offer their own take on the old autumn classic.
 We've got cider infused with cherries (of course), peaches, juniper, hops, jalapenos and even tea!
 If you're here in the fall, there is nothing like a glass of crisp, cold cider on our patio while watching the leaves turn color and the fire-pit crackle.
-Here's a great directory listing of hard cider from the Cider Guide - MI.

 If you're like us and you're okay with eating ice cream when its only 10 degrees Fahrenheit outside, then you'll quite enjoy visiting Traverse City in the wintertime.
 Most winter-friendly guests take advantage of the prestigious North American VASA Festival of Races in February.
 But if you're not into racing yourself (or standing in the cold watching those who do) we offer our own set of snowshoes, cross-country skis and children's sleds so you can take it at your own pace.
 We drink a lot of homemade hot-chocolate in the winter while reading, playing games and talking by the warm limestone fireplace.
-If you do want to test your limits, or teach your kids to Ski/Snowboard, we have 3 (three) local ski hills perfect for your next winter weekend getaway.
+If you do want to test your limits, or teach your kids to ski or snowboard, we have 3 (three) local ski hills perfect for your next winter weekend getaway.

 The historic Mission Point Lighthouse graces the tip of the Peninsula, directly at the 45th parallel.
-The lighthouse itself is open for viewing May-October.
-But the walking trails are always open and offer beautiful views of the bay.
+The lighthouse itself is open for viewing May-October, but the walking trails are always open and offer beautiful views of the bay.
 We recommend taking a walk up there after breakfast.
-In the winter, we'll gladly let you take the snowshoes up there for a walk as well!
+In the winter, we'll gladly let you take the snowshoes up there for a walk as well.
 The Grey Hare Inn is less than 10 minutes away.